pabloh/pathway/README.md

 ```

 The code above implements a plugin to provide basic interaction with the [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) gem.
-Even though is a very simply plugin, it shows all the essentials to develop more complex plugin.
+Even though is a very simple plugin, it shows all the essentials to develop more complex ones.

-First as is pointed out in the code, some of the methods implemented here (`fetch_model` and `transmission`) collide with methods defined for the `:sequel_models`, so as a consequence these two plugin's are not compatible with each other an cannot be activated at the same time on the same operation (although you can still do it for different operation within the same application).
+As is pointed out in the code, some of the methods implemented here (`fetch_model` and `transmission`) collide with methods defined for `:sequel_models`, so as a consequence, these two plugin's are not compatible with each other and cannot be activated for the same operation (although you can still do it for different operations within the same application).
-You must be mindful about colliding method names when mixing plugins, since `Pathway` can't book keep compatibility among every plugin that exists of will ever exist.
+You must be mindful about colliding method names when mixing plugins, since `Pathway` can't bookkeep compatibility among every plugin that exists of will ever exist.
 Is a good practice to document known incompatibilities on the plugin definition itself when they are known.

 The whole plugin is completely defined within the `ActiveRecord` module inside the `Pathway::Plugins` namespace, also the file is placed at the load path in `pathway/plugin/active_record.rb` (assuming `lib/` is listed in `$LOAD_PATH`).
 This will ensure, when calling `plugin :active_record` inside an operation, the correct file will be loaded and the correct plugin module will be applied to the current operation.